level-3/SFND-Project3/README.md

 *Compute the time-to-collision in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.*

+The median lidar points in the bounding box were selected to avoid any miscalculation due to outliers.
+The constant velocity model was used to calculate the approximate time to collision, this assumes that the rate of change of distance is linear.

 ```cpp
 void computeTTCLidar(std::vector<LidarPoint> &lidarPointsPrev, std::vector<LidarPoint> &lidarPointsCurr, double frameRate, double &TTC)